Lodewijck Huygens: Life

 Huyghens was the third son of the diplomat Constantijn Huygens and Suzanna van Baerle.
 His two older brothers were Constantijn Huygens, Jr. and the scientist Christiaan Huygens.

 He was admitted to the Orange College of Breda in 1649, but in 1651 got into trouble for fighting a duel.
 Soon after this he was sent on a diplomatic mission to England.

+Starting in 1669, Huygens and his brother Christiaan did some of the earliest work on life expectancy based on death statistics in London published by John Graunt.

 In 1672 the newly appointed Stadtholder William III of Orange, later King William III of England and Ireland and William II of Scotland, appointed Huygens as sheriff of Gorinchem.
 His actions as sheriff eventually resulted in considerable strife between local factions, whereby Huygens was faced with a formidable opponent, Jacob van der Ulft.

 Accusations of corruption against Huygens eventually resulted in a criminal case before the Provincial Court of Holland and Zeeland, yet in 1678 Huygens was allowed to return to his office of sheriff of Gorinchem.
 Strife and conflict in the city of Gorinchem continued after His return, which ultimately resulted in his fall from grace, with his patron William III giving him less support after 1685.
 Huygens was persuaded to give up his office as sheriff of Gorinchem and was appointed a member of the Admiralty of the Meuse instead.